Nerf N-Strike

 Nerf N-Strike is a video game developed by EA Salt Lake and published by Electronic Arts for the Wii.
-The game is a rail shooter and focuses on the Nerf line of toy dart blasters.
+The game is a rail shooter played from a first-person perspective, and focuses on the Nerf line of toy dart blasters.
 It has an optional unique blaster for gameplay called the Nerf Switch Shot EX-3, that can either be used as a real Nerf blaster, or to play the video game.
 The game uses various blasters created in real life by Nerf.

-A sequel, Nerf N-Strike Elite, was released an year later.
+A sequel, Nerf N-Strike Elite, was released a year later.
 Both games were compiled in the 2010 release Nerf N-Strike Double Blast Bundle.

 Reception

 Nerf N-Strike received mixed reviews from critics.
 On Metacritic, the game holds a score of 66/100 based on 13 reviews.
 The game received praise for its included blaster, but was criticized for being short and easy as a result of its intended audience being children.